SenZmaKi/dokploy-sentry/README.md

 ## Usage

-Add this to your `.github/workflows/deploy.yml`:
+Add this to your deployment workflow:

 ```yaml
 jobs: